fchen9/openpilot_flexray/flexray_adapter/bruteforce_design.md

 - gNumberOfStaticSlots
 - gdMinislot, length of dynamic slot, in macroticks.
 - gNumberOfMinislots
-- gdNIT
+- gdNIT, the network idle time.
 - gdActionPointOffset
 - gdMinislotActionPointOffset
-- gdSymbolWindow
+- gdSymbolWindow, the length og symbol window, for CAS transmission
 - gOffsetCorrectionMax, the maximum amount of offset correction.
 - pOffsetCorrectionOut, the upper bound for a permissible offset correction.
-- pRateCorrectionOut, the upper bound for a permissible rate correction
+- pRateCorrectionOut, the upper bound for a permissible rate correction.

 ### FlexRay params constraints
 - Constraint 18: